ndje-enge/ndje-enge/README.md

 I specialize in building end-to-end AI solutions, from exploratory data analysis to production-ready deployments on cloud platforms.

-Currently working on multi-agent systems, survival analysis, and MLOps automation.
+Currently working on multi-agent systems, survival analysis, and Data Engineering.

 ## Connect With Me